Ethan-Zhou/MWO/README.md

 ## Usage

+*   Download a dataset from https://vision.in.tum.de/data/datasets/rgbd-dataset/download, fr3 cabinet is recommanded.

 *   Run preprocessing/Preprocessing.m which gives you 3D patches saved as independent .mat files.

 *   Run tracking/main.m which will give you the 3D motion estimation result.